cloudogu/k8s-ces-setup/docs/operations/configuration_guide_en.md

 * YAML key: `log_level`
 * Type: one of the following values `ERROR, WARN, INFO, DEBUG`
 * Necessary configuration
-* Description: Sets the log level of the `k8s-ces-setup` and thus how accurate the log output of the application should be. should be.
+* Description: Sets the log level of the `k8s-ces-setup` and thus how accurate the log output of the application should be.

 ### dogu_operator_version